 (2A) Despite anything else in this Act, this section does not apply to an eligible senior in respect of a prescribed charge for the provision of underground electricity for any charged period other than the first year or part of the first year for which that charge is to be or was made.

-(2) The liability of a person to whom this section applies for payment of a prescribed charge, or the proportion that relates to the extent of the entitlement of the eligible person may, subject to this Act, be satisfied by the payment of a rebated amount before the end of the charged period or, if that person has been allowed an extended period under subsection (2a), before the end of that period.
+(2) The liability of a person to whom this section applies for payment of a prescribed charge may, subject to this Act, be satisfied by the payment of a rebated amount —

+(a) in the case of a Water Corporation charge — by the final payment day or, if that person has been allowed an extended period under subsection (3A), before the end of that period; or

+(b) in the case of any other prescribed charge —before the end of the charged period or, if that person has been allowed an extended period under subsection (3A), before the end of that period.

-(2a) If the Minister is satisfied that a person to whom this section applies has not paid the rebated amount before the end of the charged period because of exceptional circumstances, the Minister may allow that person an extended period within which the payment may be made.
+(3A) If the Minister is satisfied that a person to whom this section applies has, because of exceptional circumstances, failed to pay the rebated amount by —

+(a) in the case of a Water Corporation charge — the final payment day; or

+(b) in the case of any other prescribed charge — the end of the charged period,

+the Minister may allow that person an extended period within which the payment may be made.

 (3) Where, apart from this Act, an administrative authority allows a discount on a prescribed charge, and any conditions applicable to that discount are met, subsection (2) applies as though the liability for payment of the prescribed charge had been reduced by the discount allowed.